logue/activejdbc-simple-example-gradle/README.md

-# ActiveJDBC example showing Many-To-Many
+# ActiveJDBC example showing Many-To-Many for Gradle

  This example shows a typical usage of ActiveJDBC in a Many-to-Many relationship where a join table is also used to record some metadata for